 Michal Kurlaender, Lead Researcher, Professor

 Dr. Kurlaender is Chair of the Graduate Group and a Chancellor’s Fellow at the UC Davis School of Education.
 She investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in postsecondary schooling.
 She has expertise in alternative pathways to college and college readiness at both community colleges and four-year colleges and universities.
 In addition to working with national data, Kurlaender works closely with administrative data from all three of California’s public higher education sectors systems.
 Kurlaender also studies the impact of racial and ethnic diversity on student outcomes.
+She is a visiting scholar at the Russell Sage Foundation.

 Recently retired from her post as CEO/President of Cosumnes River College, Dr. Travis brings 30 years of postsecondary experience including senior leadership positions in California community colleges as chief academic officer, dean of instructional programs and director of economic development.
 Dr. Travis earned her doctorate from the UC Davis School of Education’s CANDEL cohort and attended the Institute for Management and Leadership in Education at Harvard University.
 She has designed and taught coursework in strategic planning, talent acquisition and human resource management, and organizational communication for the UC Davis and CSUS doctoral programs in educational leadership.
 Her long-standing research interests include adult learning theory, leadership development and community building with diverse groups.